 # Install Dokku curl -s https://packagecloud.io/install/repositories/dokku/dokku/script.rpm.sh | sudo bash sudo yum install -y herokuish dokku sudo dokku plugin:install-dependencies --core

 The commands above will install the required dependencies such as Docker Engine and Herokuish along with Dokku CentOS itself.
-The installation takes only a couple of minutes and works the best on a freshly deployed system.
+The installation takes only a couple of minutes and works best on a freshly deployed system.

 If you get an error saying your hostname could not be resolved or you do not have a domain name available you can use the default reverse DNS name of your UpCloud server for testing.
-It can be found at your UpCloud control panel in server settings under IP Addresses tab.
+It can be found in your UpCloud control panel in server settings under the IP Addresses tab.
 To change the hostname after deployment, set the system domain name in the /etc/hostname file on your server then restart the host.